 Hi,What is the predicted state of the Thailand floods in late December to early January?
 Will it be safe for travel during that time?

 Hi Juliet, I work with jesse at TID - except he's not here right now, he's in Cambodia shooting a documentary (more on that soon).
 The absolutely best information on the state of flooding in Thailand comes from British ex-pat journalist Richard Barrow. he lives in Thailand and writes about the place.
 This is his latest update on floods (espeecially for Bangkok) http://www.thaitravelblogs.com/2011/10/essential-thaiflood-information-for-foreign-tourists-in-thailand/ In a nutshell - the flooding in bangkok and northern provinces is now receding.
 Floating markets have re-opened, the Chao Phraya river express boats are running again (their fuel depot got flooded) and the Chatuchak market is open.
 Considering that it is more than a month until you arrive in Thailand, I think the situation will be vastly improved.
 Because central parts of Bangkok have escaped any flooding, I'm sure you'll see no sign of it at popular tourist destinations.
 Phuket is, was and always has been unaffected by those floods.
 Same for Chang Mai.
 Have a great trip.
-Phil almost 6 years ago
+Phil about 6 years ago

 Coincidentally (honest it is not a set-up!)
 TID has just released a WHAT PLUG widget, you can enter any of 200 destinations and find out the voltage, and frequency of the power supply and what shaped plug and socket needed. http://www.travelinsurancedirect.com.au/what-plug over 4 years ago